edjdavid/aiml/README.md

 sys.path.append('/directory/of/aiml.py/')
 ```

-## Use
+## Usage
 See demo.ipynb for sample usage

-## Contribute
+## Contributing
-Feel free to send pull requests or to request to be added as a member to the project.
+Send pull requests or request to be added as a member to the project.